Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are These Dogs Good for Families? 🏡

 Pushons are friendly and happy dogs, but their small bodies make them more fragile.
-While they can be great family dogs, we recommend them only for families with quieter, older children that can understand how to handle small breeds safely and responsibly.
+While they can be great family dogs, we recommend them only for families with quieter, older children who can understand how to handle small breeds safely and responsibly.
 If you’re looking for a small breed of dog and you have younger children, we recommend looking for a dog slightly bigger than a Pushon.

 Does This Breed Get Along with Other Pets? 🐶 😽